-Our mission is to serve as a national model and catalyst for the empowerment of immigrant English language and their families through the development of collaborations amongst museums, institutions of formal education and literacy organizations.
+Our mission is to serve as a national model and catalyst for the self-empowerment of immigrant English language learners and their families through the development of collaborations amongst museums, institutions of formal education and literacy organizations.
 To support systemic change that transforms museums into powerful learning spaces for immigrants and their families.
 To be a vehicle to strengthen the immigrant’s voice by encouraging the development of their academic, social, cultural and civic capital.

 Every person has the right to equal access to aesthetic encounters with art and to museums in a meaningful and independent way and institutions have a responsibility to engage all community members.
 The program empowers participants to embrace art and museums as resources for learning, enjoyment and global understanding.